Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Quick-Fire Limelight (left), Limelight Hydrangea (right)

-Quick-Fires vs. Limelight Hydrangeas
+Quick-Fire vs. Limelight

 Lorraine sent the photos of her voluptuous Limelight’s bowing down.
 “You can see the Quick-Fire on the left is nice and upright.
 Most of the Limelight blooms are close to the ground.”

-Quick-Fire, like Limelight, grows about eight-feet-tall and can be pruned into a tree form.
+Quick-Fire, like Limelight, grows about eight feet tall and can be pruned into a tree form.
 It’s one of the first panicle hydrangeas to bloom in early July and can thrive in part sun.
-It starts white before turning pink then darkens to reddish pink towards fall.
+It starts white before turning pink, then darkens to reddish pink towards fall.

 a cottage garden with patio and white picket fence